Kimberly Dos Ramos: Que el cielo me explique and Grachi (2010–2012)

 Dos Ramos returned to acting in late 2009 to play the role of Karen in what would be the last production of RCTV International, Que el cielo me explique.
-Filming for the telenovela began in December 2009, but was broadcast in the next year through Televen channel due to the blockage of RCTV in Venezuela.
+Filming for the telenovela began in December 2009, but was broadcast the next year on the Televen channel due to the blockage of RCTV in Venezuela.
 Que el cielo me explique was met with positive reviews from the Venezuelan and foreign audience.
 After filming for Que el cielo me explique concluded, Dos Ramos had several units in different auditions for the cast of Grachi, a teen fantasy series for Nickelodeon Latin America.
 She landed the role of Matilda Román, the arch-rival of Grachi Alonso (Isabella Castillo).

 In Grachi, Matilda is a wealthy, spoiled and capricious girl who uses her powers to do bad things, and she also likes to dance and sing.
 Dos Ramos shared credits with her brother Lance Dos Ramos, who played the character José Manuel "Chema" Esquivel.
 She also participated in castings for the American adaptation of Spanish telenovela Física o Química, but was not selected.
 As part of the Grachi cast, she took part in recording the series' soundtrack album titled La vida es maravillosamente mágica.
 The album debuted at number twenty in the ranking of best-selling albums in Mexico and at number four in Argentina, where it remained for thirteen weeks.
 She participated in several promotional tours throughout Latin America with the main cast.
 Dos Ramos also performed songs for the Grachi soundtrack album titled La vida es maravillosamente mágica, Volume 2.
 She was also part of the musical tour Grachi: El show en vivo that traveled in some Latin American countries.
-From February 10, 2012, Dos Ramos and the rest of Grachi cast started a live musical tour based on the seriesThe live show was a commercial success, and positively received by the audience and critics.
+From February 10, 2012, Dos Ramos and the rest of Grachi cast started a live musical tour based on the series.
+The live show was a commercial success, and positively received by the audience and critics.
 The second season of Grachi premiered on February 27, 2012, on Nickelodeon Latin America.
 In mid-April 2012, Dos Ramos traveled to Rome, Italy with the cast of Grachi to promote the series' second season.